temporal-sa/temporal-money-transfer-java/README.md

 #### Happy Path
 - The transfer will run to completion

+#### Advanced Visibility
+The transfer will in addition to running to completion, upsert a search attribute called Step.
+The Step search attribute defines what part of the workflow is being executed: withdraw or deposit.
+By upserting a search attribute we are able to search workflows by not only execution status, time, duration but also, based on business logic exposed by the search attribute.

+In order to demonstrate this feature the [search attribute](https://docs.temporal.io/visibility#search-attribute) ```Step``` which is a ```Keyword``` must be created in the Temporal namespace.
+This can be accomplished using the UI or CLI.

 #### Require Human-In-Loop Approval
 The transfer will pause and wait for approval.
 If the user doesn't approve the transfer within a set time, the workflow will fail.